EduardaAChagas/EduardaAChagas/README.md

 ### Hi there 👋
-- 🔭 I’m currently working in App development with Android Kotlin.
+- 🔭 I’m currently working in Back End Development with Java Quarkus.
--  🌱 I’m currently learning Swift, Kotlin and Flutter.
+-  🌱 I’m currently learning Flutter and VueJS.
 - 😄 Pronouns: she/her, ela/dela.
-- 📫 How to reach me: eduardamachagas@gmail.com
+- 📫 How to reach me: eduardamachagas@gmail.com and eduardamchagas on insta